carbon-design-system/carbon/src/components/toggle/README.md

 #### Best Practice

 Since Toggle uses Checkbox inputs, it's best practice to use `<fieldset>` and `<legend>` elements to label the the group.
-See the `README.md` documentation for Forms for more details.
+See Form for more details.